tristandunn/factory_manager/README.markdown

       # the +post.user+ association to the administrator user created above and
       # the +post.category+ to the news category created above.
       post(100, :approved, user: administrator)

+      # Create a +Category+ using the +featured_category+ factory, aliasing the
+      # factory as a +category+ to correctly associated child records, such as
+      # the single post created in it.
+      featured_category(alias: :category) do
+        post
+      end
     end
   end
 end